 Finally, words from President Gary Green.
 “We can no longer rely purely on public funding for the needs of the community college in today’s economy.
 That’s driven specifically by technology and the kinds of expertise that we need to prepare people for the jobs that they want.”

-Currently, the Foundation of Forsyth Tech has raised $15 million of its $18 million goal.
-To give to the Pathways to Possibilities Capital Campaign or for more information please contact The Foundation Executive Director, Corey Miller at 336-734-7520 or firstname.lastname@example.org
+Currently, the Foundation of Forsyth Tech has raised more than $19 million, surpassing their $18 million goal.
+To give to the Pathways to Possibilities Capital Campaign or for more information please contact The Foundation Executive Director, Bill Green at 336.734.7520 or firstname.lastname@example.org.

 Learn more about the Capital Campaign: